qodo/TwitterX/core/components/twitterx/docs/readme.txt

 include_rts - should this include retweets (default: 1)
-cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX_PAGEID) toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '')
+cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX_PAGEID) toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '') toPlaceholderPrefix - if you want to prefix the placeholder values.
+E.g. 'twitterx' would create placeholders like [[*twitterx.text]] (default: '') slug - for when loading a twitter list, you must specify a screen_name and a slug (default: '')

 Loading timelines